valboz/VBBinaryLensing/docs/OrbitalMotion.md

 # Orbital motion

 Binary lenses orbit around the common center of mass.
 If the microlensing event is long enough, we cannot neglect this effect.
-However, if the effect is small, most orbital parameters remain unconstrained.
-Rather than adding too many dimensions to our parameter space, it can be sufficient to restric to circular orbits to describe the subtle deviations in our microlensing event.
+However, as long as this effect remains small, most orbital parameters remain unconstrained.
+Rather than adding too many dimensions to our parameter space, in order to describe the subtle deviations in our microlensing event, it can be sufficient to restrict to circular orbits.

 VBBinaryLensing offers two functions: